dylang/grunt-prompt/README.md

 ```

 ## Release History
+* **0.1.1** - 27 July 2013 - Some documentation cleanup, better screenshots, new example code in the gruntfile, reomved unused tests.
 * **0.1.0** - 18 July 2013 - First version, after an exhausting but fun day with the family at Hershey Park.